Category: PAX

 Anyway, after that I grabbed some lunch, and did a little meandering before sitting down for my second competition of the day: a sealed Riftbound event.

 I haven’t played anywhere near enough Riftbound to have a good set of thoughts about it yet, but what I’ve played so far has been interesting, and I generally like it.
-I didn’t do incredible, winning round 1, before getting cleaned out in round 2 by a much more experienced player who was kind enough to help me fix my deck after.
+I didn’t do incredibly, winning round 1, before getting cleaned out in round 2 by a much more experienced player who was kind enough to help me fix my deck after.

 Anyway, I had to drop from that early to get over to help run the Pokecrawl!
-I’ve done this about 3 times now, and it’s always a fun event, and it’s even more fun to help run!
+I’ve done this about 3 times now, it’s always a fun event, and it’s even more fun to help run!

 P.S: If you’d like to try out the newest Card City Critters puzzle, keep an eye out for me around the show!
 I’ll be wearing the same goofy green sweatshirt, and possibly a ditto bucket hat!